ibm-messaging/mq-gitops-samples/README.md

 # mq-gitops-samples
 GitOps samples for IBM MQ

-The deployment samples in this repository are intended for use with an implementation of ArgoCD.
+The Kustomize deployment samples in this repository are intended for use with an implementation of ArgoCD.
 The sample in the 'queue-manager-deployment' folder will deploy a two queue manager uniform-cluster with TLS and a dynamic MQSC update capability.

-The sample also has a custom transformer that provides the capability to template any files that Kustomize generates, including the MQSC that gets inserted into the Kubernetes config maps.
+The sample has a custom sed transformer that provides the capability to template any files that Kustomize generates, including the MQSC that gets inserted into Kubernetes config maps.

 **Prerequisites:**